Discover more from The Retroist

 He would interact with some lucky kid before finishing with the amazing tagline “it’s indubitably delicious”, a phrase I still try to use to this day.

-It has been over two decades since the last Crispy Critters re-release, don’t you think it is time for a third?
+It has been over two decades since the last Crispy Critters re-release, don’t you think it is time for another?